6 July 2026: Pre-Conference Master Workshops

 Whether you’re new to practice research or looking to deepen your expertise, this series supports critical thinking and practical application in real-world settings.

-1. Pre-Conference Practice Research Institute
+1. Pre-Conference Practice Research Institute (Full day: 10am to 5pm)

 Speaker: